Deepika-Garg/BecomeMillionaire/README.md

 ### Surface plane

 **Color**
-Very less colors are used so that quiz looks neat and tidy.
+Very less colours are used so that quiz looks neat and tidy.
 [Color Adobe](https://color.adobe.com/) is used to create the color pallete. contrast of color is good.
 Only first two colors purple and white is used as site colors.
 Red and Green color is used to highlight the wrong and right answers respectively and Golden color is used to show the progress.

 ![Colors Pallete](assets/readmeImages/colorsPallete.png)